What We Treat

 Behavior Challenges

 Some children have personality traits or mental health challenges that make them more difficult to parent leading to cycles of parent-child conflict and low child self-esteem.
-For children with behavior challenges—including defiance, tantrums, negative attention-seeking behaviors, aggression, and ADHD—the most effective treatment involves working with caregivers instead of working directly with the child.
+For children with behavior challenges—including defiance, tantrums, negative attention-seeking behaviors, aggression, and ADHD—the most effective behavioral therapy involves working with caregivers instead of working directly with the child.